Advance Query Reports

 Exporting Gadget Data

 The excel file can contain maximum 1000000 records in one time export.
-Individual Gadget data can be exported into CSV with the same limit.
+You can export individual gadget data into CSV with the same limit.

 You can download the chart image in PNG, JPEG, SVG Vector, and PDF formats.

-Export All Data: It will schedule the Export Report task.
+• Export All Data: Schedules the Export Report task.
 You can see the scheduled job in the Scheduled Task section and download the report in CSV.
-This will be a detailed report.

-Export column Data in XLS: It will immediately download the details of the Chart Data Table (tabular details) in XLS.
+• Export column Data in XLS: Downloads the details of the Chart Data Table in XLS.

-You can also export all the custom dashboard gadgets through the API call.
+You can export all the custom dashboard gadgets through the API call.

 Best Practices

-Rights to write custom queries must be provided only to those users who have knowledge of writing SQL queries and can access any data, as there is direct access to all data in Report Schema DB.
+1. Only users with knowledge of SQL queries shall have rights to write custom queries and can access QMetry data, as there is direct access to all QMetry data in Report Schema DB.

-The custom SQL queries must always include a project filter specified as : @FILTER.PROJECT.
-This will prevent the recipients of the shared report gadgets from inadvertently viewing data from other projects that they do not have access to.
+2. The custom SQL queries must always include a project filter specified as : @FILTER.PROJECT.
+This prevents the recipients of the shared report gadgets from inadvertently viewing data from other projects that they do not have access to.

-The Report DB has tables like testcase, testexecutions, etc. which now only have user IDs instead of the actual information of the users.
+4. The Report DB has tables like testcase, testexecutions, etc. which have user IDs instead of the actual information of the users.
 This information should be queried by writing an SQL Join with user IDs from `users` table now available in the Report DB schema.